Proglang-Uni-Freiburg/minirust/README.md

 }
 ```

 When implementing pattern matching we want to ensure that a list of patterns is _exhaustive_, that is, all possible values are covered by at least one pattern.
-Further we want that all patterns of a match term are _reachable_, that is, they can be reached by _any_ of all possible input's with respect to the patterns before it.
+Furthermore we want that all patterns of a match term are _reachable_, i.e they can be reached by _any_ of all possible input's with respect to the patterns before it.

 The [`usefulness`-algorithm](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_mir_build/thir/pattern/usefulness/index.html) is used to test a list of patterns on exhaustiveness and reachability.
-A list of an single element can be used, e.g. when checking `let` or function argument patterns.
-The Algorithm takes a (possibly empty) list of patterns `ps` and one pattern `q` to test if `q` is useful with respect to the patterns `ps` before it.
+A list of an single pattern can be tested as well, e.g. when checking `let` or function argument patterns.
+The Algorithm takes a, possibly empty, list of patterns `ps` and one pattern `q` to test if `q` is useful with respect to the patterns `ps` before it.

 When all patterns are useful with respect to the patterns before them, there is no _unreachable_ pattern.
 The list of patterns is _exhaustive_ iff the wildcard pattern is **not** useful.